proksee-project/proksee-cmd/docs/tutorials/assemble.md

-# Tutorial
+# Assemble Tutorial

-The following is a set of simple tutorials to illustrate how to run Proksee on a Linux command line and how to understand the outputs.
-Please ensure that you have already installed Proksee according the [installation instructions](installation.md).
+The following is a set of simple tutorials to illustrate how to run Proksee Assemble on a Linux command line and how to understand the outputs.
+Please ensure that you have already installed Proksee according the [installation instructions](../installation.md).

-## Assemble

-This tutorial will explain how to use Proksee Assemble.

-### Data
+## Data

 You will first need to obtain sequencing data to assemble.
 For this tutorial, we will be using *Vibrio cholerae* reads generated from an Illumina sequencing machine using a whole-genome sequencing strategy.
 The reads can be downloaded either by using NCBI's SRA Toolkit or downloading the reads directly from a web browser.